Georgia among first U.S. states to provide COVID-19 shots to kids under 16

 ‘THRILLED’

-Vaccination of a significant number of adolescent Americans could allow U.S. schools and summer camps to relax masking and social-distancing measures recommended by the CDC, and help hasten a return to something close to normal.
+Vaccination of a significant number of adolescent Americans could allow U.S. schools and summer camps to relax masking and social-distancing measures and help hasten a return to something close to normal.

 Deborah Saxon, a mother of three in Washington, D.C., is scrambling to vaccinate any of her children who are eligible before they head on July 7 for sleep-away camp in North Carolina.